daoshengmu/vulkan-android/README.md

 ## Examples
 ### Basic
-- [x] 1.
-Triangle: Using a basic shader and vertex buffer to present how to draw primitives in Vulkan.
+- [x] Triangle: Using a basic shader and vertex buffer to present how to draw primitives in Vulkan.
-- [x] 2.
-Cube index buffer: Introduce how to use a index buffer combines with a vertex buffer to draw indexed primitives.
+- [x] Cube index buffer: Introduce how to use a index buffer combines with a vertex buffer to draw indexed primitives.
-- [x] 3.
-Projection transform: Describe how to use a uniform buffer to send a model-view-projection matrix to a vertex shader, and show how to load Vulkan layer properties from Vulkan jni library.
+- [x] Projection transform: Describe how to use a uniform buffer to send a model-view-projection matrix to a vertex shader, and show how to load Vulkan layer properties from Vulkan jni library.
-- [x] 4.
-Texture mapping: Giving an example of how to load and create a texture in Vulkan, Then, in fragement shaders, how we fetch the texels of a texture.
+- [x] Texture mapping: Giving an example of how to load and create a texture in Vulkan, Then, in fragement shaders, how we fetch the texels of a texture.

 ### Advance
-- [ ] 5. gltf model loader: Provide a gltf model loader and display gltf in Vulkan.
+- [ ] *glTF* model loader: Provide a *glTF* model loader and display *glTF* in Vulkan.
-- [ ] 6.
-Physically-based rendering: PBR material support.
+- [ ] Video playback with Vulkan.
-- [ ] 7.
-Video playback with Vulkan.
+- [ ] Physically-based rendering: PBR material support.

-## Useful Resource
+## Additional Resources
 - Vulkan Tutorial, https://vulkan-tutorial.com
 - googlesamples/android-vulkan-tutorials, https://github.com/googlesamples/android-vulkan-tutorials
 - KhronosGroup/Vulkan-Samples, https://github.com/KhronosGroup/Vulkan-Samples